Linaro/documentation/Contribute/RPK/README.md

 # Reference Platform Kernel

-Reference Platform Kernel description and contribution policy.
-This page will show you how/where to submit patches.
+Instructions on how/where to submit patches for the Reference Platfor Kernel

 ###### Contribute